youzan/vant/packages/vant/src/config-provider/README.md

 - The basic variables can only be modified through the `:root` selector.
 - The component variables can be modified through the `:root` selector and `ConfigProvider` component.

+You can also use the `.van-theme-light` and `.van-theme-dark` class selector to modify basic or component variables in light or dark mode individually.

 #### Variables List